cisco-en-programmability/dnacenter_wired_client_detail/README.md

-# Cisco DNA Center Wired Client Detail
+# Cisco DNA Center Client Information using the MAC Address

 This Python script will retrieve information about a wired client using the Cisco DNA Center APIs.